meganlang/hello-world/README.md

 hello-world
 ===========

-learning how to use GitHub
+learning how to use GitHub, for the purposes of the Coursera R course.